conorbarryhoke/is_it_raining/README.md

 A sophisticated application that mines twitter to determine whether it is currently raining in Austin, TX.

 Web page: https://conorbarryhoke.github.io/is-it-raining/
+Inspired by the <a href="https://ismetroonfire.com">Is DC Metro on Fire?</a> project.

 ## Overview
 This repo contains all the code necessary for analyzing and exporting data from twitter to determine if it is currently raining.
 The output here is the isitraining.txt file, which gives a predicted probability of rain.